laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 - A random forest classifier, just for fun

 Training the model was the easiest part of this whole process (it's really just a few lines of python) - who would have thought?
+My data set (500,000) was small enough that doing this work on my local machine was still tenable.

 ### Being picky